-- The Remuneration Policy allows and promotes a sound and effective risk management, without encouraging risk-taking that exceeds the bank's risk tolerance level. - The Remuneration Policy is designed in accordance with the culture, business strategy, internal control background, goals, values and long-term interests of BCR and includes principles to avoid conflicts of interest. - The total remuneration in BCR is based on a combination between individual performance, performance of the business unit and bank's performance.
-For individual performance assessment, both financial and non-financial criteria (individual skills, leadership skills, contribution to team performance etc.) are being taken into account. - The total variable remuneration paid does not limit the bank's ability to strengthen its capital base.
-Further, variable remuneration decisions taken by the members of the Management Board give due consideration of the long-term interests of the shareholders, investors and employees of the bank in having a functional banking industry and financial market stability. - Performance measurement used to calculate the components of variable remuneration includes an adjustment for all current and potential types of risk and takes into account the cost of capital and the liquidity required. - The guaranteed variable remuneration is not consistent with sound risk management or the pay-for-performance principle and is not part of prospective remuneration plans.
-The guaranteed variable remuneration is exceptional, and may be granted only when hiring new staff and is limited to the first year of employment (as granting date) provided that the credit institution has solid and adequate equity capital. - Fixed and variable components of total remuneration are properly balanced.
+- The Remuneration Policy allows and promotes a sound and effective risk management, without encouraging risk-taking that would cause the violation of the BCR's Risk Appetite Statement. - The Remuneration Policy is designed in accordance with the culture, business strategy, internal control background, goals, values and long-term interests of BCR and includes principles to avoid conflicts of interest. - The total remuneration in BCR is based on a combination between individual performance, performance of the business unit and the general result of the bank's performance.
+For individual performance assessment, both financial (quantitative commercial) and non-financial (qualitative) criteria (individual skills, leadership skills, contribution to team performance, compliance with the applicable rules, fair treatment of customers and quality of service provided to customers etc.) are being taken into account. - The assessment of performance is set in a multi-year framework to ensure that the assessment process is based on long-term performance and that actual payment of performance-based remuneration components covers a period that takes into account the bank's business cycle and the specific risks of the bank's activity. - The total variable remuneration paid does not limit the bank's ability to strengthen its capital base.
+Further, variable remuneration decisions taken by the members of the Management Board give due consideration to the long-term interests of shareholders, investors and employees of the bank in having a functional banking industry and financial market stability. - Performance measurement used to calculate the components of variable remuneration includes an adjustment for all current and potential types of risk and takes into account the cost of capital and the liquidity required. - The guaranteed variable remuneration is not consistent with sound risk management or the pay-for-performance principle and is not part of prospective remuneration plans.
+The guaranteed variable remuneration is exceptional, and may be granted only when hiring new staff and is limited to the first year of employment/ activity (as granting date) provided that the credit institution has solid and adequate equity capital. - Fixed and variable components of total remuneration are properly balanced so that the remuneration structure does not favor the interests of the bank and/ or of the relevant persons to the detriment of the client's interests.
 The fixed component will represent a sufficiently high proportion of total remuneration in order to allow the operation of a fully flexible variable remuneration policy, including the possibility to pay no variable remuneration. - The variable remuneration shall only be paid out to the extent that the ratio between fixed and variable component remains reasonable.
-The ratio variable/ fixed remuneration should not exceed 100%. - Payments related to the early termination of a contract will reflect performance achieved over time and are designed in a way that does not reward failure. - The variable remuneration is paid or vests only if it is sustainable according to the financial situation of the credit institution as a whole, and justified according to the performance of the credit institution, the business unit and the individual concerned.
+The ratio variable/ fixed remuneration should not exceed 100%. - Payments related to the early termination of a contract will reflect performance achieved over time and are designed in a way that does not reward failure or misconduct. - The variable remuneration (including deferred payments) is paid or vests only if it is sustainable according to the financial situation of the credit institution as a whole, and justified according to the performance of the credit institution, the business unit and the individual concerned.
 Otherwise, the variable component of remuneration shall not be awarded or it shall be awarded only in a limited amount.

-The reward package of BCR comprises the following elements:
+The reward package for all Staff of BCR comprises the following elements:

-- Fixed remuneration; - Variable remuneration.
+- Fixed remuneration: - Variable remuneration.

-Performance bonus (an element of variable remuneration) is conditioned by company and individual performance; specifically, it is granted annually for all employees based on individual performance measured using both quantitative and qualitative criteria.
+Performance bonus (an element of variable remuneration) is conditioned by company and individual performance; specifically, it is granted annually to employees based on individual performance measured using both quantitative and qualitative criteria.